ViviFeathers/558Basic/README.md

 ### A box plot

 Lastly, let’s create a box plot and learn the price distribution across product type.
-I will use a `ggplot` function and assign price as y, product type as x, also color each box according to their product type.
+I will use a `ggplot` function and map price as y, product type as x, also color each box according to their product type.
 Then I am going to use a `geom_boxplot` function and add boxes onto the plot.

 ``` r
   b <- ggplot(data = mbl_factor, aes(y = usd_price, x = Cosmetic_Type, fill=Cosmetic_Type))